 Understanding Military Skillsets: Part IV

-Best Practices for Interviewing Veterans
+Best Practices: Interviewing Veterans

 When interviewing military veterans, it’s best to focus the first part of the interview on the candidate’s military experience.
-You can start with basic questions like these:

 Other ways to assess a transitioning veteran are to ask about awards/medals that have been awarded.
 This provides a great chance to explore the candidate’s performance in the military.
 If they finished at the top in Boot Camp, Officer’s Candidate School, or MOS training, they are likely to be a great candidate!